By: Team DukeCooks Since: Oct 2019 Licence: MIT

 The Health Records feature allows user to track their health progress using the commands

-Additionally, users can create and personalize their own profile with the commands add profile
+Additionally, users can create and personalize their own profile with the commands add profile,

-edit profile
+edit profile and delete profile.

 In a nut shell, the Health Records feature supports the following operations: